• Home

 All the components are also available as a Figma file.

 The library ships with 2 custom themes: classic and default.
-And you have the option to define custom styles for each theme, or simply create a new one from scratch.
+And you have the option to define custom styles for each theme or create a new one from scratch.

 Arco Design